NishantRai567/data-analytics-power-bi-report815/README.md

 ### Task 1: Adding Gauge Visuals

-The first step is to add a set of three gauges, showing the current-quarter performance of Orders, Revenue and Profit against a quarterly target.
+The first step was to add a set of three gauges, showing the current-quarter performance of Orders, Revenue and Profit against a quarterly target.

 - DAX measures were created for the current quarterly Revenue,Orders and Profits.
 - Measures were then also made for the quarterly targets for each metric and then for the gap between the target and performance measures.
 - Three gauge filters were created, and assigned to the relevant measures.
 In each case, the maximum value of the gauge was set to the target, so that the gauge shows as full when the target is met.
 - Conditional formatting was then applied to the callout value, so that it shows as red if the target is not yet met, and black otherwise.
 - The gauges were arranged so they were spaced evenly at the top right of the page.